-- Knowledge and understanding of past political and social processes that have shaped people’s lives throughout the ages
+- Understanding the causes, development, and consequences of past political and social processes that have shaped people’s lives throughout history

 Communication, Data Gathering and Organizational Skills

-- An ability to organize, understand and analyze new sources of information and to apply it to different professional settings and tasks
+- Complex data deployment skills: an ability to find, analyze, and organize new sources of information and to apply them to different professional settings and tasks

-- An ability to prepare oral and written presentations and reports using current data and technology
+- Sophisticated data presentation skills: an ability to deliver compelling oral presentations and concise, persuasive written presentations and reports using current data and technology

-- The ability to learn new information and apply this to professional demands
+- The ability to learn new information and apply it in diverse professional contexts

 Management and Teamwork

-- The ability to interpret and analyze information presented by peers and efficiently and constructively support or challenge their proposals, theories, ideas and reports in order to achieve a project’s intended and successful end result
+- The ability to interpret and analyze information presented by peers and efficiently and constructively support or challenge their proposals, theories, ideas and reports in order to achieve a project’s intendedend result

-- Skills enabling you to work effectively in group situations, partaking in decision-making, leading and contributing in various capacities to the ultimate success of the team and task
+- Collaborative skills enabling you to work effectively in group situations, sharing in decision-making, leading and contributing in various capacities to the ultimate success of the team and task

 - The ability to debate, persuade, mediate and present your thoughts and opinions to others, as well as the capacity to recognize and incorporate other potential solutions or applications to given problems